Women In Prison, A Webinar Event

 HANNAH'S GIFT PLEDGE

 As a Hannah's Gift mom, I acknowledge that my children are a gift from God.
 I take hold of the call and responsibility as a mother and I seek God's guidance on how to best parent my child.
-I am growing into a wise and strong woman of faith, and my greatest desire is to leave behind a spiritual legacy carried on by my children to their children May my family prove to be a tower of strength built on the firm.
+I am growing into a wise and strong woman of faith, and my greatest desire is to leave behind a spiritual legacy carried on by my children to their children.
+May my family prove to be a tower of strength built on the firm foundation I am laying in the power of Christ.

-We are excited to announce the release of Dr. Kristi Millers’ new book Beautiful Woman, the most recent addition to the Hannah’s Gift series.
+We are excited to announce the release of Dr. Kristi Miller Anderson's new book Beautiful Woman, the most recent addition to the Hannah’s Gift series.

 The first two books, Hannah’s Gift and Family Restoration, address the issue of pain specific to a mother’s incarceration and gives guidance to overcome the trauma the family has experienced and provides hope that a full restoration is possible.